Serafim Guimarães: Other activities

-From 1983 to 1984 Guimarães was dean of the Medical Faculty of Porto, from 1984 to 1985 vice-rector of the University, from 1986 to 1988 founding member of the Federation of European Pharmacological Societies (EPHAR), from 1995 to 1998 president of the Sociedade Portuguesa de Farmacologia.
+From 1983 to 1984 Guimarães was dean of the Medical Faculty of Porto, from 1984 to 1985 vice-rector of the University, from 1986 to 1988 founding member of the Federation of European Pharmacological Societies (EPHAR), and from 1995 to 1998 president of the Sociedade Portuguesa de Farmacologia.
 From 1969 to 2000 he served as medical director of the spa of Monfortinho in the municipality Idanha-a-Nova, from 1972 to 1995 as counsellor of the pharmaceutical company Bial.

 He is president of the advisory board of the Hospital de São João, the hospital of the Medical Faculty of the University of Porto, and president of the Liga dos Amigos do São João, the friends of the Hospital.
 He is a member of the advisory board for the Castelo da Feira, the Castle of Santa Maria da Feira.